Skip to content

 https://beta.bathnes.gov.uk/food-waste

-The site will be accessed via dedicated access points from Locksbrook Road.
+The site will be accessed via entrances on Locksbrook Road.
 Separate public and operational access points will be provided, improving efficiency and safety when the centre is in operation.
-In addition to these vehicular accesses, there will also be a dedicated pedestrian access point from Locksbrook Road, as well as pedestrian/cycle access from the Bristol and Bath Railway Path.
+In addition to these vehicular accesses, there will also be a dedicated pedestrian access from Locksbrook Road, as well as pedestrian/cycle access from the Bristol and Bath Railway Path.

 The scheme will create an additional public vehicle access and therefore this will remove some parking spaces along the roadway outside the site.
 The scheme will have to apply for a TRO (legal process) to facilitate this.

 A local car dealership currently stores cars on part of the site under a lease agreement.
-The landowner, Bath & North East Somerset Council has advised the dealership of the emerging plans to provide plenty of time for them to explore alternative arrangements for when they need to vacate the site for the development of the recycling centre to commence.
+The landowner, Bath & North East Somerset Council has advised the dealership of the emerging plans to provide sufficient time to explore alternative arrangements for when departure from the site is required for the development of the recycling centre to commence.

-The recycling containers will be accessed by a gantry arrangement with steps and a ramped access route from where items can be placed in the containers.
+The recycling containers will be accessed by a gantry with steps and a ramped access route from where items can be placed in the containers.
 The incorporation of ramped access into the design is intended to ease access to the containers for those with mobility challenges, while additional support will be provided by site staff to customers who have heavy items.
+Waste services have undertaken an Equalities Impact Assessment which can be found here.

 The new recycling centre will have parking for 16 cars, including dedicated disabled parking located close to the bottom of the ramp.

-Our staff receive training on how to work with disabled people and understand not all disabilities are visible.
-There will be staff available to help and support disabled customers when requested or where its appropriate to do so.
-The disabled parking bay is located at the bottom of the ramp access to the gantry.
-Our staff can help unloading and carrying items up to the skips or to assist customers wherever necessary.
+B&NES staff receive training on working with disabled customers and understand not all disabilities are visible.
+Staff will be available to help and support disabled customers when requested or where it’s appropriate to do so.
+There is a disabled parking bay near the entrance.

 Meeting the aims of the council’s Climate and Ecological Emergency policies is at the forefront of the proposed new recycling centre.

-The application includes an Ecology Assessment and Biodiversity Net Gain metric which describes how the site will deliver in excess of the national requirements with native planting on site.
+The application includes an Ecology Assessment and Biodiversity Net Gain metric and summary document which describes how the site will deliver in excess of the national requirements of habitat units with native planting.
+Due to the scheme’s proximity to the River Avon, BNG watercourse units will also be required.
+This cannot be delivered within the scheme or adjacent river so watercourse units will be purchased from a nearby approved scheme.
 The scheme is also being designed to avoid impacts onto the adjacent river through careful location of lighting to avoid light spill onto the river and ensure there is no impact on bats for example.

 Active travel will be promoted, with easy access for cycles both from the Bristol and Bath Railway Path along the riverside, with cycle stands for unloading provided within the site.
 There will also be a dedicated pedestrian access from Locksbrook Road.

 There is very little vegetation within the site at present but where possible this will remain unaffected.
-We have specialist ecology and environmental consultants working with us to draw up plans as to how biodiversity and vegetation can be provided or enhanced.
+We have specialist ecology, tree and landscape consultants working with us to show how biodiversity and vegetation can be provided or enhanced.

 Ecology surveys have been undertaken at the site.
 Whilst the site itself is of low ecological value, it is in close proximity to the River Avon Site of Nature Conservation Importance (SNCI), which is an important wildlife corridor, in particular for commuting and foraging bats.